Ukraine seeks to join NATO; defiant Putin compares Kiev to Nazis

 Rebel fighters quoted medics as saying emergency services had taken away four wounded people, and an unknown number had been ferried away in private cars.

-Powerful explosions could be heard again in the centre of town.
+Powerful explosions could be heard again in the center of town.
 A trolleybus was on fire on the square outside the station.
 Thick smoke filled the area.

 The station has not been working for several days because damaged tracks are preventing trains from running.